Kfar Saba: 1947–48 war

 In December 1947, as the civil war between the Arab and Jewish communities got underway, leaders of both sides in the area pledged to keep the peace between the local communities.
 In the following months, Kfar Saba was attacked by local Arab militia from the nearby Arab village of Kafr Saba.
 The Arab Liberation Army (ALA), an outfit consisting of volunteers from several neighboring Arab countries, sent troops to aid in these attacks.

-The village was depopulated of its Arab residents by Jewish forces on May 13, 1948, one day before the new State of Israel was declared.
+The village was depopulated of its Arab residents by Jewish militia on May 13, 1948, one day before the new State of Israel was declared.